CranFused-Real/PracticePlugin/README.md

 To install PracticePlugin on your server, follow these steps:

-1. Download the latest release from the [GitHub repository]([https://github.com/CranFused-Real/PracticePlugin]).
+1. Download the latest release from the https://github.com/CranFused-Real/PracticePlugin
 2. From 'Release' select the version you want to download.
 3. Place the downloaded JAR file into your server's `plugins` folder.
 4. Restart your server.